 Want more packing intel?
 We made a FREE packing checklist for yours truly based on a two week itinerary with just a carryon.
+This includes even more essential travel items, in addition to ones that are more optional or activity specific.
 Or, see our mega packing post from five months abroad, including reviews of each item.

 1. Comfortable and practical backpack

 This is probably the single most important item we bought for our long trip.
 Whether you are going for a week or a year, the piece of luggage you bring with you can make or break the vacation.

 We opted for backpacks because we needed something easy to transport, lightweight, and that could be carried from point A to B in any circumstances (ever tried rolling a suitcase through a thick crowd or across a beach?
 Not going to work).
 For shorter trips, we usually prefer a small carry on duffle or rolling luggage.

 If you’re traveling to a winter destination or through the tropicas, you might to consider investing in a high quality waterproof backpack instead.

 Pick for backpacking packs:

 Joe: I ended up not loving my Osprey pack, but I think they make great packs overall, the setup of mine was just not practical for this trip (I have a more in-depth review of this in our complete long term travel packing list).

 Alicia: I used a traditional hiking backpacking pack from REI that I loved.
 This is something I highly recommend trying on in a store yourself, as it is super personal in terms of fit and comfort.

 The Patagonia duffel bag is such a great size and would be a great carry on bag versus bringing a rolling bag.